livewire/livewire/docs/testing.md

 ### Redirects

-You can test that a Livewire action performed a redirect by using the `assertRedirect()` method:
+You can test that a Livewire action performed a redirect using the `assertRedirect()` method:

 ```php
 <?php